Rick Boogs

-Eric Bugenhagen (born October 19, 1987) is an American professional wrestler and former collegiate wrestler.
-He is currently signed to WWE, where he performs on the Raw brand under the ring name Rick Boogs.
+Eric Bugenhagen (born December 21, 1987) is an American fitness personality, YouTuber, retired professional wrestler and graduated collegiate wrestler.
+He is best known for his tenure with WWE from 2017 to 2023, where he performed under the ring name Rick Boogs.

-Aside from his wrestling career, Bugenhagen also runs a YouTube channel focused on weight training and comedy.

-Amateur wrestling career
+Background

 After winning a state title while at Franklin High School in Franklin, Wisconsin, Bugenhagen wrestled for the NCAA Division I University of Wisconsin team under Barry Davis.
-Bugenhagen competed for the Wisconsin Badgers from 2006 to 2011, starting at 184 pounds in his sophomore season and at heavyweight his junior and senior years.
-Bugenhagen twice competed at the NCAA Championships, qualifying for the 2010 and 2011 tournaments in Omaha, Nebraska, and Philadelphia, respectively.
-He went 2-4 at the NCAAs and also wrestled in a U.S. Olympic Trials qualifier.
-He graduated with a degree in kinesiology and worked as a wrestling coach for his alma mater after graduating.
+Bugenhagen competed for the Wisconsin Badgers from 2006 to 2011, starting at 184 pounds in his sophomore season and at heavyweight for his junior and senior years.
+Bugenhagen competed at the NCAA Championships twice, qualifying for the 2010 and 2011 tournaments in Omaha and Philadelphia, respectively.
+He went 2–4 at the NCAAs and also wrestled in a United States Olympic Trials Qualifier.
+Bugenhagen graduated with a degree in kinesiology and worked as a wrestling coach for his alma mater after graduating.